pookleblinky/PookRPG/henchpeople/playermoves.md

 TODO: Work on better names, add a few more basic moves.
 Tighten up assessing moves.

 Certain items in possession can add modifiers to these rolls.
-If you have a weapon, you may add +1 to an Intimidate roll, for instance.
+If you have the proper form, you may add +1 to an intimidation roll, for instance.
 If you're trying to fix something, having an appropriate tool could add a +1.

 Certain rolls can confer a forward modifier.
 If you roll +10 on Exercise Due Diligence your next action could get a +1 modifier added to it, for instance.